vangberg/librevox/README.md

 ## Outbound listener

-You create an outbound listener by subclassing `FSR::Listener::Outbound`.
+You create an outbound listener by subclassing `Librevox::Listener::Outbound`.

 ### Events